Trickster (DC Comics): Axel Walker

-DC Rebirth

-During DC Rebirth, Axel is later sent to Iron Heights, where he suffers several abuses from Warden Wolfe and eventually the police began building a case with Axel's help to try to put Warden Wolfe away for his abuses at Iron Heights.
+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Axel is later sent to Iron Heights, where he suffers several abuses from Warden Gregory Wolfe and eventually the police began building a case with Axel's help to try to put Wolfe away for his abuses at Iron Heights.
 He is later allowed to leave Iron Heights to be interrogated by some police officers, but Trickster seems uneasy about talking with a judge because Wolfe will come for him.
 The police give him reassurances, but it does not seem to calm him down.
 He even seems to be a little ill.
 However, the judge never arrives, as their meeting is interrupted by two bird people crashing through the window.
 They are the Para-Angels and they have been hired to make sure Trickster only talks to the right people and apparently the cops are not in that list.
 The Para-Angels succeed in abducting Trickster and his arm falls off in the struggle.
 They seem to feel secure, until the Flash jumps from a building to engage them.
 To get the Flash off of them, the female Para-Angel attempts to kill Trickster by throwing him to the ground below.
 The Flash is able to save him, but the Angels attempt to get away when suddenly Commander Cold arrives on his hoverbike and freezes both of the Angels, forcing the Flash to act to prevent the female from shattering on the ground.
 The Flash and Cold start arguing and this gives Trickster the opportunity to flee the scene.
 He keeps commenting about how he is feeling sick and just as he has gotten away, the ground opens up and swallows him whole.
 Because of this, Barry loses Trickster and blames Commander Cold for it.
 Barry is later contacted by Cold and he rushes off to meet him where Trickster disappeared, with Cold explaining that he believes that Trickster was changed by one of the new forces that have been unleashed by Barry and Wally when they broke through the Speed Force.
 This is when a fist breaks through the ground beneath them.
 It is Trickster, who has been empowered by the Strength Force.
 He quickly defeats the Flash and Commander Cold and then sets his sights on Iron Heights and Warden Wolfe.

-New God
+Trickster was later brainwashed by his predecessor into being his right-hand man.